chattylabs/conversational-flow/README.md

 <p align="center"><img src="assets/demo-sample.jpg" alt="demo-sample"/></p>

+Of course this is a very simple example of the capabilities of the Voice Interaction Component, which is only limited by the way you can combine its functionality.
+<br/>There are several configurations you can apply to the nodes, and different node types to use;
+for instance, you could make a question and then collect a speech from the user, or you could create multiple action nodes that directed to other responses or even other actions.

+Take a look at the wiki page to [know more]().

 ## Demo
 After you have cloned this demo project, run the following command on a terminal console.